nystudio107/craft-instantanalytics-ga4/README.md

 # Instant Analytics plugin for Craft CMS 3.x

-Instant Analytics brings full Google Analytics support to your Twig templates and automatic Craft Commerce integration with Google Enhanced Ecommerce.
+Instant Analytics GA4 brings full Google Analytics support to your Twig templates and automatic Craft Commerce integration with Google Enhanced Ecommerce.

+**Note**: _This is an entirely rewritten plugin to reflect the new data model & API in GA4._

 ![Screenshot](./docs/docs/resources/img/plugin-banner.jpg)